OpenAstronomy/openastronomy.github.io/_projects/2026/lincc-fw/pyarrow4astro.md

 ---
 name: PyArrow improvements for astronomy
 # Add a short one line description of your project
-desc: Implement missing functionality and improve PyArrow performance for nested arrays, to enable on-scale time-domain and spectral analysis in astronomy.
+desc: Improve and speed up PyArrow for nested arrays to enable on-scale time-domain analysis in astronomy.
 # Student requirements:
 requirements:
  - Be familiar with C++